Thousands attend funeral prayer service for Pakistani girl killed in Texas shooting

 "Each and every day, many people are being born, and each and every day many people die," Imam Taquir Shaikh said at Sabireen mosque.
 "God says — almighty Allah — this is to test us to see who among us has the best conduct."

-The service, organized by the Islamic Society of Greater Houston, was opened to the public to serve as the family that isn't with Sabika now.
+The service, organized by the Islamic Society of Greater Houston, was opened to all so the public could serve as the family that isn't with Sabika now.

-Sabika, who was from Karachi, Pakistan, had been in Santa Fe as an exchange student and was just a few weeks from returning home when the gunman opened fire on her classroom.
+Sabika was just a few weeks from returning home to Karachi, Pakistan, when the gunman opened fire on her classroom.
 Dimitrios Pagourtzis, 17, is facing capital murder charges in the shootings.
 Police say he was armed with a shotgun and a revolver that belonged to his father.

 Mourners, many from the Pakistani community in the area but also from other cultures and faiths, filled the main prayer hall and another prayer area for women at the mosque.

 Others packed onto a covered patio where prayer rugs had been placed, and the service could be seen on televisions.
-But there were so many people — an estimated 3,000 despite the afternoon heat and humidity — that mourners spilled onto the adjoining playground and lawn.
+An estimated 3,000 mourners, who came out despite despite the afternoon heat and humidity, spilled onto the adjoining playground and lawn.

 In the Muslim tradition, Sabika's body was briefly brought to the mosque at Brand Lane Islamic Center for the janazah, a funeral prayer.